ryan-mcclue/musings/artful-ai.md

 as python concept of CWD is strange, must run from outside directory

 --------
+Based on what was trained (LAION 400M internet scraped image-text pairs), output may bias, e.g. nerd might bias towards wearing glasses

+txt2img:
+word:weight, word:weight (must weights to proceeding works as well to not override) steampunk rodent, intricate, pen and ink/canon m50, concept art, aerial

+scale is how close to original? batch/iterations is how many images to create?
+Or do we use a custom script? https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Custom-Scripts seems that there are a variety of Stable Diffusion scripts to use, e.g. https://github.com/jquesnelle/txt2imghd

+img2img:
-Euler, lower CFG scale makes image more honest to original
+Euler, lower CFG scale makes image more honest to original --> is textual inversion just a variant of img2img keeping likeness?

+interpolated videos:
+timelapse between prompts

+outpainting:

+inpainting:
+generate mask by going into gimp and covering areas to be removed with white and then save that image as a mask